 Current Reporting Status Expected Reporting Timeframe Notes Customer participation Included in quarterly reports Reporting pre-dates requirement Several data points are provided, including loan volume and enrollment maps.
 Loan performance statistics Included in quarterly reports and monthly data summaries Reporting pre-dates requirement Currently reported for GoGreen Home, as other programs have not yet experienced any defaults or recoveries.
 Costs associated with service of non-IOU customers Included in quarterly reports Q1 2022 Reporting began in Q1 2022, when the first expenses supported by a non-IOU funding source (in this case, TECH Clean California) were paid.
 Administrative costs of the CHEEF (in nominal dollars and as a % of program spending) Included in quarterly reports Reporting pre-dates requirement for nominal dollar; improvements coming in Q3 2022 Administrative costs have been reported as part of the budget table in Appendix 1.
 Administrative costs as a percentage of Program spending can be derived from the budget table, but will be shown more clearly as new budget reporting is developed.
 Annual estimated energy savings from installed measures Included in a standalone, bi-annual report Q2 2022 The first GoGreen Home Deemed Energy Savings Report was published in April 2022, with the second report published in September 2022.
 The report will be updated on a bi-annual basis.
-Annual estimated non-energy benefits from installed measures Financial benefits are currently reported Q4 2022 Interest rate savings and monthly payment reductions due to the credit enhancement are currently reported for GoGreen Home (see table 11).
-Staff plans to launch a post-project customer survey to collect information about other non-energy benefits in 2022.
-Geographic breakdown of financing that includes, to the extent possible, ethnicity and socioeconomic data of loan recipients Included in quarterly reports as of Q1 2023 Q4 2022 Staff launched a post-project customer survey to collect this data (to the extent possible) in Q1 2023.
+Annual estimated non-energy benefits from installed measures Financial benefits are currently reported Reporting pre-dates requirement Interest rate savings and monthly payment reductions due to the credit enhancement are currently reported for GoGreen Home (see Table 13).
+Geographic breakdown of financing that includes, to the extent possible, ethnicity and socioeconomic data of loan recipients Included in quarterly reports as of Q1 2023 Q1 2023 Staff launched a post-project customer survey to collect this data (to the extent possible) in Q1 2023.
 The survey is voluntary and goes to GoGreen Home customers who provide an email address on the borrower form.
 Mean and median loan values Included in quarterly reports and monthly data summaries Reporting pre-dates requirement for mean values; median values included as of Q3 2021 Mean and median Annual Percentage Rates (APRs) Included in quarterly reports and monthly data summaries Reporting pre-dates requirement for mean values; Q3 2021 for median values GoGreen Home interest rates are currently equivalent to the APR as no additional fees are charged by participating lenders for these loans.